starrlab/rcsviz/README.md

 I don't care about the details - just tell me how to plot the data - I want to take a look!
 Run this matlab function:
 `plot_raw_rcs_data(fn)` The variable `fn` is a string of the path to the folder with the `.json` files.
 This is the folder that starts with `Device...`.
+Another way to quickly get started (not using GUI tools) is to run the example script (`START_HERE_EXP_SCRIPT`) that has executable blocks that work with the sample data we have in this repo.

 GUI Tools
 -------------